Equilibria in Network Constrained Markets with System Operator: Model and problem statement

-so that, at equilibrium, the consumption in both markets is positive for every value of $\chi$.
-Finally, observe that, since in this case the cost \eqref{eq:sep_costs} of the producer is a separable function of the quantities sold in the two markets, the Nash equilibria of this game coincide with the Nash equilibria of a game with two producers with cost functions, respectively, $\cost_1(x_{11})=x^2_{11}$ and $\cost_2(x_{22})=x^2_{22}$, each one selling on a different market (see the graph in the right side of Figure \ref{fig:ex-2}). \end{example}
+Finally, observe that, since in this case the cost \eqref{eq:sep_costs} of the producer is a separable function of the quantities sold in the two markets, the Nash equilibria of this game coincide with the Nash equilibria of a game with two producers with cost functions, respectively, $\cost_1(x_{1})=x^2_{1}$ and $\cost_2(x_{2})=x^2_{2}$, each one selling on a different market (see the network in the right side of Figure \ref{fig:ex-2}){.
+In this latter case, the utilities of the producers are given by \be \ee (that indeed sum up to the right-hand side of \eqref{utility-sum}) leading to the best responses $\mc B_1(x_2,y)=(1+\tcb{y})/4$ and $\mc B_2(x_1,y)=(1-\tcb{y})/3$, and hence to the same Nash equilibrium as in \eqref{Nash-sum}.} \end{example}